 Special autonomy in Papua is indicative of Indonesia's asymmetric decentralization process, defined as the transfer of political, fiscal, and administrative responsibilities from national to sub-national governments (Lele, 2021).
 Special autonomy was initially formalized by the enactment of Law 21/2001.
 Following a number of subsequent changes, it is currently regulated under Law 2/2021.
 With special autonomy, Papuan government authorities at the sub-national level are endowed with greater authority compared to other provinces, specifically in regard to formulating sub-national development programs to suit local needs, context and priorities (Kanowski et al., 2009).
-Furthermore, special autonomy arrangements for Papua also reflect a number of features common to partial decentralization, whereby sub-national governments continue to receive fiscal transfers from the national government (Borge, et al., 2014).
-In addition, Papua receives fiscal transfers from the national government, known as the Special Autonomy Fund (SAF), in order to execute development programs under its own special autonomy mandate.
+Furthermore, special autonomy arrangements for Papua also reflect a number of features common to partial decentralization, whereby sub-national governments continue to receive fiscal transfers from the national government, known as the Special Autonomy Fund (SAF), in order to execute development programs under its own special autonomy mandate.